High Adventure Programs

 - High Ropes Course

 Built high in the trees, participants have the opportunity to challenge themselves among 15 different elements!
 Climbers may also complete their experience by zipping away on a 350ft. zip line or the breathtaking Quick Jump- a 53-foot free-fall device!
 The adventure awaits you.

 Youth groups, school classrooms, sports teams or clubs will find that our challenge course can be a very effective way for group members to look deeper at team dynamics covering all aspects from communication, listening, cooperation, trust, etc. Facilitators work with participants to foster conversation and discussions addressing specific goals established by the group.

 Our focus remains on the process and not the end result.

-Our 2 Challenge Courses consists of a series of cables, ropes, and other props located close to the ground – no harness necessary.
+Our 2 Challenge Courses consist of a series of cables, ropes, and other props located close to the ground – no harness necessary.
 Completion of these elements requires a bulk of the groups' efforts.
-Participants use problem solving and communication skills, along with built-in safety procedures, to solve the challenges.
+Participants use problem-solving and communication skills, along with built-in safety procedures, to solve the challenges.

 Some initiatives include:

 Your team must travel through a hanging 3-dimensional cube without touching the sides.
 The fun part is when it starts to sway!

 Your group is challenged to move through the 'house element' by stepping into the doors they open using the keys provided.

 - Whale Watch